veit/python-basics-tutorial/docs/libs/install.rst

 #.
 Certain Python paths and permissions on your system are expected.

-Python offers :term:`pip` as a current solution to both problems. ``pip`` tries to find the module in the :term:`Python Package Index (PyPI)`, downloads it and all dependencies, and takes care of the installation.
+Python offers :term:`pip` as a current solution to both problems. ``pip`` tries to find the module in the :term:`Python Package Index` (:term:`PyPI`), downloads it and all dependencies, and takes care of the installation.
 The basic syntax of ``pip`` is quite simple: for example, to install the popular ``requests`` library from the command line, all you have to do is the following: